usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 Like HTML tables, the `<layout>` model supports the `@colspan` and the `@rowspan` elements.

-## 10.2 USLM Table Model (enhanced in v2.0)
+## 10.2 USLM Table Model

-In USLM version 2.0, the table model has been significantly enhanced and is now formally defined within the schema (enhanced in v2.0).
+In USLM version 2.0, the table model has been significantly enhanced and is now formally defined within the schema .
 While still based on XHTML 1.0 structures, the table model has been customized to meet the specific needs of legislative and regulatory documents.

 The basic structure uses the standard XHTML elements `<table>`, `<caption>`, `<thead>`, `<tfoot>`, `<tbody>`, `<colgroup>`, `<col>`, `<tr>`, and `<td>` from the XHTML namespace.
 However, USLM inline elements and note elements are allowed within table cells along with character content.

-### 10.2.1 USLM Table Attributes (introduced in v2.0)
+### 10.2.1 USLM Table Attributes

 Additional attributes have been added to support legislative processing needs: